How to Find Your Child’s Ayurvedic Dosha

 Growing up in Romania, my grandmother used to say I would get sick if I played outside without a hat or a scarf.
 For many years, after going to medical school, I tried to figure out if my grandma’s wisdom had any scientific explanation.
 With time, I became convinced that there wasn’t any possible link between a cold day and “catching a cold.”

 In Ayurvedic medicine, an out-of-balance dosha contributes to certain symptoms… physically, mentally, and emotionally.
-Learning about your (or your child’s) Ayurvedic body type will give you actionable information on how to reawaken the body’s inner guidance system.
+Learning about your child’s Ayurvedic body type will give you actionable information on how to reawaken the body’s inner guidance system.

 The process of balancing a dosha involves accessing our “inner pharmacy” by engaging all the senses.

-The information below should help you discover your child’s dosha, but if you need more specific details, try the Prakriti Constitution Evaluation dosha test, and then read on for how to help support your child’s Ayurvedic type.
+The information below should help you discover your child’s dosha.
+If you need more specific details, try the Prakriti Constitution Evaluation dosha test, and then read on for how to help support your child’s Ayurvedic type.

 Vata is the predominant dosha of the fall and winter season, when things in nature get windy, dry, and cold.
-Vata, being the lightest element, of air and ether, it is the first one that gets out of balance and pushes the other elements into disharmony and disease.
+Being the lightest element, of air and ether, Vata is the first one that gets out of balance and pushes the other elements into disharmony and disease.

-Vata out of balance in the mind causes kids to feel anxious, restless, jumpy, or distracted.
+When Vata is out balance in the mind, kids can feel anxious, restless, jumpy, or distracted.
 In the body it can show up as cough, nasal congestion, dry skin, cracking joints, insomnia, bloating, or constipation.

 Taste: Feed the Vata child healthy fats, plenty of vegetables (especially root vegetables in soups and stews), fruit, rice, spices like nutmeg, cardamom, and cinnamon.
 The Vata child may also find comfort in something sweet like honey (age 1+).

 Touch and smell: Cuddle and massage your child often.
-Healthy touch from mom and dad is more important and grounding for this dosha.
+The power of touch is more important and grounding for this dosha.
 Oil massages, called Abyanga, use warm, sweet, and sour aromas are generally the most balancing.
 These aromas include lovely orange, rose, vanilla.
 It’s also important to keep the Vata child warm.
-She may be cold when the rest of the family is comfortable.
-Keep the thermostat littler bit warmer and keep an jacket or blanket along with you.
+They may be cold when the rest of the family is comfortable.
+Keep the thermostat littler bit warmer and keep a jacket or blanket along when you’re out.

 Sight and colors: Surround the Vata child with earth tones and soft, pastel colors.
-This will make his room, clothing, favorite blanket, etc. more comforting to him.
+This will make their room, clothing, favorite blanket, etc. more comforting.

 Sounds: Listen to sweet, soothing music and avoid loud places.

 Routines: A reliable routine can soothe an out-of-balance Vata child.
-Try to maintain a consistent bedtime, regular mealtimes.
-Keep a calm, quiet home environment and a predictable schedule, even on weekends.
+Try to maintain regular meal times.
+Keep a consistent bedtime and try a mindful sleep routine.
+Aim for a calm, quiet home environment and a predictable schedule – even on weekends.

 Pitta dosha type children are charismatic, outgoing, and athletic.
 They have natural leadership skills, and other children follow them naturally.
 They also enjoy a challenge and are known for their sharp intellect.